The Holy Quran: History, the background, the 7th Century culture, the preservation of the Holy Quran and the overall impact

 [Quoted from “The traditionalist view” from: http://en.wikipedia.org/wiki/History_of_the_Quran]

-After gathering of the entire Quran, the bits and pieces were all burned to avoid any confusion.
-Even today, the old copies of the Quran are burnt by the Muslims in order to avoid any confusion by the readers where some old copies may have missing pages, and also to avoid showing any disrespect to the Quran by throwing them with the other garbage.
+After gathering of the entire Holy Quran, the bits and the pieces were all burnt to avoid any confusion.
+Even today, the old copies of the Quran are burnt by the Muslims in order to avoid any confusion by the readers where some old copies may have missing pages, and also to avoid showing any disrespect to the remaining pages of the Holy Quran by throwing them here and there or with the other garbage.
 One can only earn the wrath of God by disrespecting His Book.

-Today the Quran is preserved in millions of people’s hearts.
+Today the Holy Quran is preserved in millions of people’s hearts.

 The eloquence of this book and its journey through the history to us is something to ponder about.
-The literature, the poetry, the stories, the details of the ancient incidents mentioned in the stories, the science, the logic, the signs, and the experience while reading this book make this book the most unique one.
-But you must consider that without knowing the biography of Prophet Muhammad (SAWS), it is not possible to understand the implication of the verses and the laws of the Quran.
-For example, sometimes a verse might seem negative, which turns out completely opposite once you get to know how that verse was implemented by Prophet Muhammad (SAWS) and for what purpose that verse was revealed.
+The literature, the poetry, the stories, the details of the ancient incidents mentioned in its verses, the science, the logic, the signs found in this great book, and the experience that one can have while reading this book make this book the most unique one.
+But you must consider that without knowing the history of this book along with the biography of Prophet Muhammad (SAWS), it is not possible to understand the implication of the verses and the instructions and the laws of the Holy Quran.
+For example, sometimes a verse might seem negative, which turns out completely opposite once you get to know how that verse was implemented by Prophet Muhammad (SAWS) and for what purpose!

-Islam and the words of the Quran have been manipulated by many people and misunderstood probably by every society.
-In addition, we all have our own cultural background when each of us implements the message of the Quran.
+Islam and the words of the Holy Quran have been manipulated by many people and misunderstood probably by every society.
+In addition, we all have our own cultural background that influence when each of the societies implements the message of the Holy Quran.
 And eventually sometimes after generations later, some of the cultural behaviors get interpreted as Islamic behaviors and it all seem strange to the rest of the people.
-When the Quran is read with an optimistic attitude and an open heart, the deeper meaning is understood.
-The immediate impact of reading the Quran is that one’s heart is at immediate ease.
-Once the true meaning of it is absorbed, it is a ripple effect after that – you find peace and tranquility like never before.
-But the point is why do we not see this in many of the Islamic countries?
-There could be many reasons such as, presence of a corrupted system, language barrier, or maybe, Islamic educators of a society without proper academic background, but one of the common factors in many of the Islamic societies that I can think of is that understanding the Quran with a positive mindset towards women is probably missing.
-As the message of Islam is gradually reaching every corners of the Globe I really think that a shift in mindset is emerging.
+When the Holy Quran is read with an optimistic mind and an open heart, the deeper meanings are understood.
+The immediate impact of reading the Holy Quran is that one’s heart is at immediate ease.
+Once the true meaning of this book is absorbed, it is a ripple effect after that – you find peace and tranquility like never before.
+But the point is, why do we not see this in many of the Islamic countries?
+There could be many reasons, such as, presence of a corrupted system, language barrier, or maybe, Islamic educators of a society without proper academic background, but one of the common factors in many of the Islamic societies that I can think of is that understanding the Holy Quran with a positive mindset towards women is probably missing in most of the societies.
+As the message of the Holy Quran and the message of Islam are gradually reaching every corners of the Globe, I really think that a shift in mindset is emerging.

 History of Saudi Arabia